-- Preserve important view vistas, particularly at each end of the Claude Allouez Bridge - Maintain and promote river views - Height 'steps back' starting from the river and moving east in order to provide river views from the upper stories of more interior buildings. - Use Wisconsin and George Streets as the downtown core - Transition appropriately from taller buildings to surrounding neighborhoods. - Height promoted along Wisconsin Ave due to greater redevelopment opportunity and lower historic housing stock. - Additional setback for any building that is more than one story above adjacency
+- Preserve important view vistas, particularly at each end of the Claude Allouez Bridge - Maintain and promote river views - Height 'steps back' starting from the river and moving east in order to provide river views from the upper stories of more interior buildings. - Use Wisconsin and George Streets as the downtown core - Transition appropriately from taller buildings to surrounding neighborhoods. - Height promoted along Wisconsin Ave due to greater redevelopment opportunity and lower historic housing stock. - Consider additional setbacks and/or design considerations for any building that is more than one story taller than adjacent buildings.